hpmicro-rs/andes-riscv/README.md

 This crate is a supplement to the `riscv` crate, which provides the core RISC-V support.

+The chiptool fork used by this crate is available at <https://github.com/andelf/chiptool/tree/rv-csr>.
+The wrapper generator code is at <https://github.com/embedded-drivers/yaml2pac>.

 ## TODOs

 - [x] 32-bit CSRs